 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the managers within the Council who have responsibility for the development and maintenance of the governance environment, the Designated Head of Internal Audit's annual report, and by comments made by the External Auditors and other reviewing agencies and inspectorates.
-A peer review was carried out of the Council in late 2019/20 by the Local Government Association.
-An action plan to address the 2019/20 peer review will inform updates and improvements to the framework during 2020/21.
+A peer review was carried out of the Council in late 2019/20 by the Local Government Association, with a second governance peer review undertaken in November 2020.
+An action plan to address findings from the peer reviews will inform updates and improvements to the framework during 2021/22.